In 2005, the American Cancer Society formed Smoke Free Ohio, a

 Year Award, 2004.

-Ohio Senate District 16, Steve Stivers (R-Columbus)
+Ohio Senate District 16, Steve Stivers (R-Columbus).
+Stivers ran for

 Ohio Senate District 17, John Carey (R-Wellston)

-Ohio Senate District 18, Timothy Grendell (R-Chesterland)
+Ohio Senate District 18, Timothy Grendell (R-Chesterland).
+Grendell

 Ohio Senate District 19, Bill Harris (R-Ashland).
 Senate President.